 You may find yourself intuitively feeling “weird” about that last statement.
 In fact, it is weird.
 Humans, like most animals, evolved to take in all visual information from objects that reflect light, not emit it.
 Before screens, the only light sources we stared at directly were fires, which tend to be similarly hypnotic especially when it’s dark.
 And fires can’t even play Netflix.

 If you’ve taken a physics class you might remember how light is light, whether it’s reflected from an object or emitted from one.
 This is true, but the visual qualities of light-reflecting (or simply “reflective”) objects are much different than light-emitting ones.
 In reflecting light, reflective objects tell us much about themselves and our environment.
 We’re able to get a sense of the texture of objects without having to feel them just based on how they reflect light.
-Their brightness clues us in to how far they are from a light source, and the way shadows fall on them tells us how they’re positioned 3-dimensionally in space.
+The way shadows fall on them informs us of their shape and how they’re positioned 3-dimensionally in space.
 In visual art this is called lighting/shading.
-It’s why you can look at a 2-dimensional painting and get a sense of where the light is coming from, and how far away each object is from the fictional viewer.
-Lighting/shading is one of the ways humans figure out where we are in relation to our surroundings, and it’s the one screens disrupt the most.
+It’s one of the primary reasons you can look at a 2-dimensional painting and see a 3-dimensional scene.
+Lighting/shading is one of the mechanisms informing humans’ spatial perception, and it’s the one screens disrupt the most.

 Screens meant for television, the non-reflective light bulb machines that they are, don’t follow predictable lighting/shading patterns because the goal of “tele-vision” demands it.
 If the scene being broadcasted on television is bright, it should be the same brightness in the room it’s broadcasted to regardless of how close the television is to a light source.
 The colors should be accurate to the broadcasted scene regardless of the color temperature of the room it’s broadcasted to.

 The result of this approach is an image that is perfectly distinguished from everything else around it.
 The brightness of a screen’s image has nothing to do with the brightness of the room it’s in.
 The color temperature of the image is completely independent as well.
 We can’t even cast a shadow on the image, because shadows can only appear on reflective objects.
-Screens, unlike reflective objects, tell us nothing about where we are and where they are.
-Because we rely on visual cues like these for spatial perception, it’s hard for us to look at a screen and judge where the image is.
-The images often don’t even look like they’re “on” the screen at all, they look like they’re coming to us from somewhere else.
+Without these shading cues, a screen’s image stops looking obviously flat despite other mechanisms in our visual systems informing us otherwise.
+The images stop looking like they’re “on” the screen altogether, appearing instead as if they’re coming to us from somewhere else.
 In fact, how much you agree with that statement is one way researchers gauge immersion or “presence” in screen-based content.

-Through this design, the screen itself becomes a window or portal to someplace else rather than a changing photograph of the same place.
+Through this design, the screen itself starts becoming a window or portal to someplace else rather than an updating depiction of the same place.
 The hardware becomes invisible and even irrelevant, just as how a window is only a visual obstruction to what’s behind it.
 In the case of screens, though, the “world” behind it or coming to us is usually far more interesting than the real one.
 And even if it’s not, we can usually change it at will.
 Is it any wonder most young smartphone users suffer from “nomophobia”, the fear of temporarily being without their screens?

 This is the basis of how “tele-vision” and now computer, tablet, and smartphone screens work.
 Inventors of screens hoped for visual teleportation to complement the audio teleportation of radio and the tele-phone.
-Nobody consciously decided that this quality should apply to the Internet, or that video games should feel like a world.
+Nobody consciously decided that this transportive quality should apply to the Internet, or that video games should feel like a world.
 The people who invented television hadn’t heard of personal computing and the people who started using television sets for personal computers hadn’t heard of the Internet.
-Even researchers who study screen technology today tend to either take their effects for granted or greet them with an academic attitude equivalent to “well gee, look at that”.
+Even researchers who study screens today tend to openly take these effects for granted.
 It’s up to us now to decide what we want social apps, the Internet, video games, porn, etc. to look and feel like.
 But before we decide, we should at least be aware of the side effects of the current light bulb model, because this television illusion is a powerful one.

 Side effect #1: Addiction